Dana learns to let go.

 Over the past few years, I have attempted meditation but would give up after a short time.
 I was determined to make a commitment this time.

 The goal was to meditate every day for 21 days.
-Cat and I have been using the book Headspace together, practicing the exercises laid out in book to promote this habit and help solidify it into a real bonafide practice.
+I have been using the book Headspace together, practicing the exercises laid out in book to promote this habit and help solidify it into a real bonafide practice.